manashatwar/LNMIIT-NO-DUES-PORTAL/LNMIIT_No_Dues_Portal_Research_Document.md

 - *Found:* only relevant for students who went through placement, so it clears quickly for everyone else.

 **LUCS**
-- *Does:* confirms event/club obligations are settled.
+- *Does:*
 - *Needs:* an event report, submitted either as a file upload **or** a link.
-- *Found:* this is the clearest document-specific case, so "attach a file or a link" is treated as a first-class feature.
+- *Found:*

 **Store**
 - *Does:* checks for any outstanding store material.
 - *Needs:* name and roll number.
-- *Found:* a simple, fast-clearing step, but an important link in the institutional chain.

 **Medical Cell**
 - *Does:* confirms no medical-cell dues, and can approve or reject with comments.
 - *Needs:* name and roll number.

 **NAD Cell**
-- *Does:* verifies the student as a separate clearance step in the process.
+- *Does:*
 - *Needs:* the required identifying details (name, NAD-related details, roll number).

 **Sports**
 - *Does:* verifies whether any sports item or obligation is still pending.
 - *Needs:* name and roll number as the student-facing requirement.
 - *Found:* the decision is made office-side — the **GSAC General Secretary of the Sports Council and the Sports Secretary coordinate on sports equipment and records** between themselves; individual students are not part of that coordination.
-So in the portal the student only faces a single Sports clearance step, while the shared internal sign-off stays behind it.

 **Warden / Hostel**
 - *Does:* verifies vacancy / vacated-room status from the hostel side, then approves or rejects with written comments.